letstri/hookas/README.md

 # Hookas

-Hookas is a registry for React hooks based on the [shadcn](https://ui.shadcn.com/) project.
+Hookas is a registry for most popular React hooks based on the [shadcn](https://ui.shadcn.com/) registry system.

 > This is not a library.